keatonrproud/Deduplication/README.md

 - duplicates -- format and file for the output of duplicates from the code that we will submit to the competition
 - lang_detects -- identified language for every observation, stored locally to not have to re-run it each time
 - similarities -- test run of 10 obs adding 500 "." to each description to balance for length...
 Didn't work.
 Last columns are the similarity scores and the index for each score, across languages.
 - test_output -- same as similarities, but for 100 observations.
 Longer texts naturally have higher scores...

-5) If we can fix the cos_sim_scores and balance for length somehow, we may be on to something.
-I am not sure translating each is the right path because of the hours it'll take to run the script.
-When the evaluators run the script on the test data, it may take too long to be feasible.